Your health is a trajectory.

 Daily analysis

 After you close a day, the app generates a short written observation structured around what you ate, how you moved, and your recovery signals.
 The analysis is observational: it notices patterns, it does not prescribe actions.
-Requires your own OpenAI API key.
+AI requests are routed through Vitanzo's EU-hosted backend after consent.

 Weekly reflection and summary